ChakirBelhaj/software-engineering-processes-group-68/README.md

 *Describe, with your own words, what the project is about.
 Also, include in such a description the history of the project in terms of age, number of commits in the main branch, and number of collaborators.*

+Edison microservice is a project that contains a collection of libraries that help developers create JVM microservices faster.
+JVM (Java Virtual Machine) microservices are often smaller independent pieces of a larger application designed to do one thing well.
+They are written in java and can be run on any platform supporting the JVM.
+Their first release was on April 11 2017.
+The project has a total of 53 contributors with 1880 (recorded on 29/06/2023) commits on the main branch.

 **Answer:**